MobilityOngraph/userRegistrationModule-Flutter/README.md

 # Flutter User Rigistration FLow

-We hve developed a basic user Login and Resistraion Flow which we can used in any application specificlly in E-Commerce Apps.
+We have developed a basic user Login and Resistraion Flow which we can used in any application specificlly in E-Commerce Apps.

 Here are the some screenshots